CoNarrative/glujs-guide-built/the-view-model-in-full.md

 });
 ```

-Binding adapters within gluJS will control the accessibility of any 'close' buttons to match the state of `closeIsEnabled`.
+Binding adapters within GluJS will control the accessibility of any 'close' buttons to match the state of `closeIsEnabled`.

 ###View model mixins
 Often different view modesl will share similar structures within an application, or two view models will be closely related but only with a slight twist between them.
 In those cases, you'll want to use *mixins*.